About Us

 Clinical training included placements at The Hospital for Sick Children in Toronto, the Canada Hearing Society, and the QEII Health Sciences Centre in Halifax, where he completed vestibular clinical rotations.
 He is registered with CASLPO.

-What drew him to vestibular audiology: the complexity, the instrumentation, the opportunity to write about himself in third person.
 Anton is kept busy by his two young children and hits a one-handed backhand.